dleve123/topics-in-nlp-repro-project/README.md

 ## Introduction

 The authors present a method for correcting hallucinations in generated text summaries.
 They leverage a pre-trained BART-large model which is fine-tuned to discriminate between "faithful" and "unfaithful" summaries.
-The training data for fine-tuning is created by artificially corrupting ground truth summaries.
+The training data for fine-tuning is created by artificially corrupting ground truth (human created) summaries.

 At a high-level, the process can be broken down into two steps:
-1. **Candidate generation:** candidate summaries are created by replacing entities and quantities in pre-determined summaries with entities of compatible semantic types from the source document.
+1. **Candidate generation:** candidate summaries are created by replacing entities and quantities in summaries with entities of compatible semantic types from the source document.
    - At training time, entities are replaced in the ground truth summary to create negative examples
    - At inference time, entities are replaced in the generated summary to create candidate summaries
 3. **Candidate selection:** a fine-tuned BART “faithfulness” classifier ranks the candidate summaries according to how faithful they are to the source document.
 The most faithful document is the suggested correction made my the model.